-Butter tastes great but it's not a great lube.
-Because it has dairy solids in it, if you don't clean well, it can go rancid and invite infections to come roost.
+Butter tastes great, but it's not a great lube.
+Because it has dairy solids in it, it can go rancid and invite infections in not cleaned extremely well afterward.

 There are many alternatives to lube around your house.

-Some are in your kitchen pantry and some are hanging out in your bathroom, but if you find yourself out of lube, alternatives work just as well.
+Some are in your kitchen pantry, and some are hanging out in your bathroom, but alternatives can work just as well if you find yourself out of lube.

-Water-based lubes are the safest, work great with condoms and toys, and feel amazing for both solo play and with others.
+Water-based lubes are the safest, work great with condoms and toys, and feel amazing for partner and solo play.

-For those who want a more natural lube - especially after reading the various benefits they offer - a professionally formulated aloe vera lubricant is wonderful.
+A professionally formulated aloe vera lubricant is wonderful for those who want a more natural lube - especially after reading the various benefits they offer.

-You can also consider some fun additions to your sex life, like female arousal gel for a tingling, warming sensation that will get her fired up.
+You might also consider some fun additions to your sex life, like female arousal gel for a tingling, warming sensation that will get her fired up.